The Challenge

 In 2019, Nigeria accounted for nearly one-fifth of all maternal deaths worldwide — making maternal health interventions critically urgent.
 (Source)

 In Nigeria, these risks are magnified.
 Many women must pay fees just to attend prenatal appointments, and most are only able to visit a clinic a handful of times before giving birth — far fewer than recommended.
-Each missed visit is a missed chance to detect anemia early, offer counseling, and provide the nutrients mothers need.
+Each visit that’s actually made is an important opportunity to detect and treat anemia, offer counseling, and provide the nutrients mothers need.

-The standard approach — iron and folic acid — can be effective, but gaps in delivery undermine its impact.
+The standard approach — iron and folic acid supplementation — only contains two nutrients and gaps in delivery undermine its impact.
 Women often receive too few tablets, struggle to manage multiple pills, or receive inconsistent guidance due to the constraints of busy health facilities.

-The tools exist, but they’re not reaching women reliably or early enough.
+Existing tools are not reaching women reliably or early enough.

 The Solution